Pagination

 Retrieving the next pages

-Note that the cursor value is escaped when serializing over the HTTP parameter
+Note that the cursor value is escaped when serializing over the HTTP parameter resulting in the

 sign being replaced with %3D